 Refinancing has two main fees:

 Legal fees: When refinancing, the process involves conveyancing because your current banks need to release the title deed of your property, to use it in the bank you intend to refinance.
-The legal fees is charged for this reason.
-For private property, the legal fees is $1,800-$2000, while the legal fee for an HDB property is $1,500.
+The legal fees are charged for this reason.
+For private property, the legal fee is $1,800-$2000, while the legal fee for an HDB property is $1,500.